-Dan, the son of missionaries, Bill and Esther Rogers, who served with SIM, was born in Sudan, and lived in Somalia and Ethiopia, finishing high-school in Henderson, NE.
-He recognized God’s call to missions at an early age and by the time he attended high school, he knew he would serve as a missionary pilot.
+Dan was born in Sudan, and lived in Somalia and Ethiopia, as the son of missionaries who served with SIM.
+He was able to finish high school in Henderson, NE.
+Dan recognized God’s call to missions at an early age and by the time he attended high school, he knew he would serve as a missionary pilot.
 Consequently, he studied at Moody Aviation in Elizabethton, Tennessee.
 He also attended the University of Nebraska and worked three years as an aircraft mechanic.

-Sylvia (Friesen), daughter of a farmer Clarence E Friesen, was born in Henderson, Nebraska.
+Sylvia (Friesen) was born in Henderson, Nebraska.
 She accepted the Lord at age 10 during an afternoon Bible club.
-Sylvia’s mom, Gladys, attended Grace College of the Bible in Omaha, NE at the same time as Dan’s mom, Esther.
-Their mothers kept contact over the years, and the Rogers visited the Friesen home each furlough.
+Sylvia’s mom attended Grace College of the Bible at the same time as Dan’s mom.
+Their mothers kept in contact over the years, and the Rogers visited the Friesen home each furlough.
 Following high school, Sylvia also attended Grace College of the Bible in Omaha, Nebraska, graduating with a B.A. degree in church music.

 Dan and Sylvia chose Psalm 37:3-5 as their favorite verses while they were engaged.
-They married on July 5, 1975 in Henderson, NE.
-Five years later, with training complete, they applied, and were accepted into MAF in June of 1980.
+They married on July 5, 1975.
+Five years later, with training complete, they were accepted into MAF in June of 1980.

-God calls the men and women of MAF to serve Him in unique ways.
-He may also be calling you to a special role in the Rogers’ ministry.
-Please prayerfully consider becoming a Ministry Partner with them through prayer and/or financial support.
+God calls the men and women of MAF to serve in unique ways.
+He may also be calling you to a special role in Dan and Sylvia’s ministry.
+Please prayerfully consider becoming a ministry partner with them through prayer and/or financial support.

 The U.S. offices of MAF serve as a hub for MAF services worldwide.
 A day in the life here includes specialized flight training, staff mobilization and counseling, purchasing and shipping of aircraft parts, finance and accounting, administration of an Internet gateway for worldwide email, fund raising, printing and mailing of various materials, and many, many more activities.
 Some staff serve around the country; training future pilots and mobilizing potential candidates to serve with MAF.